Shinigami Bocchan to Kuro Maid Manga About Cursed Duke and Devoted Maid Gets Anime

 posted on by Rafael Antonio Pineda

-Shogakukan announced on Tuesday that Koharu Inoue's Shinigami Bocchan to Kuro Maid (The Duke of Death and His Maid) manga is inspiring a television anime adaptation that will premiere this year.
+Shogakukan announced on Tuesday that Koharu Inoue's The Duke of Death and His Maid (Shinigami Bocchan to Kuro Maid) manga is inspiring a television anime that will premiere this year.
 Shogakukan also unveiled the anime's teaser trailer, visual, and main cast and staff.

 Inoue also drew an illustration (seen below) to celebrate the anime's announcement.